 As mentioned earlier, several years ago my side-hustle was to assist a friend who owned his own recruiting business.
 His largest client was Aldi.
 Recruiting can be an amazing side-hustle, though the barriers to entry are really high.
 Most companies won’t use a recruiter unless they have a strong reputation, and it’s tough to build a strong reputation as a recruiter part time.
 As a part time recruiter, I recall being fascinated by Aldi hiring and their business model.
 At the time I couldn’t figure out why more people didn’t shop at Aldi.
 Over the past few years it appears that the secret is out given Aldi’s increase in growth.

 Aldi gives flexibility to its district managers to determine how to source employees.
-Some district managers elect to use recruiters, some conduct their own job fairs, and some use other methods to hire in-store employees.
+Some district managers elect to use recruiters, some conduct their own job fairs, and others use different methods to hire in-store employees.
 We used to primarily recruit for shift managers and store manager trainees.
 Ideal candidates were assistant manager types at other big box retail stores such as Lowes, Home Depot, Walmart, and Target.
 They look for individuals who are used to being on their feet much of the day in a retail environment due to the demands of the job.

 Towards the end we also started recruiting for district manager positions.
 Previously, many of their district managers were hired at Aldi right out of college.
 Potential district managers go through an intense year-long training program after being hired.
 District managers are also rewarded with high pay in exchange for hard work.

 A new district manager hire starts at $80,000 plus benefits including a fully expensed Audi A3 or BMW, iPhone, 401(k), insurance, and generous vacation time.
 A successful district manager has the potential to earn $110,000 in only five years.
 The interview process is intense, though for individuals who make the cut it’s a great job, especially for a recent college graduate.